Opportunity. Equity. Social Justice.

 1. Promote a seamless system of higher education services2.
 Expand access to higher education in underserved areas of the District3.
 Improve regional economic development opportunities by providing access to career and technical education

-Adult Education: The Board of Trustees and Chancellor Cepeda have undertaken a new strategic initiative to address the needs of adult learners by establishing a collaborative with local adult education schools and non-profit organizations.
+Adult Education: The Board of Trustees and Chancellor Emeritus have undertaken a new strategic initiative to address the needs of adult learners by establishing a collaborative with local adult education schools and non-profit organizations.
 Through the Summer and Fall of 2013, the South Bay Consortium for Adult Education (SBCAE) was formed.
 The purpose of the Consortium is to develop plans for adult education for South Bay region.

 Educating more than 20,000 students each year, our colleges are hubs of teaching, learning and innovation in one of the most exciting cities in the world.